KimBug29/SewBugTips/README.md

 GENERAL USAGE NOTES
 The site is built using HTML5, CSS and JavaScript.
-  Version 1.0 is a responsive design site which includes the following:
+  Version 1.0 is a responsive design site which includes the following project requirements:
-  1) A minimum of three media queries, including sizes for mobile, tablet and desktop
+  1) A minimum of two media queries, including sizes for mobile, tablet and desktop
+  2) Project is specifically named and uploaded in GitHub
+  3) A README file with at least one paragraph explaining the project and listing of project requirements included
+  4) CSS feature - CSS grid to organize content
+  5) JavaScript feature - Contact Us form, with at least one validation field (email is required field) - with a Results page which allows user to view their submission
+  6) One (1) additional item from any list - Form that allows site visitor to upload file - with a Results page that allows user to view their submission
-  2) A navigation menu that expands and collapses properly at desktop and mobile sizes (still working on this one)
+  7) A fourth item (just in case) A navigation menu that expands and collapses properly at desktop and mobile sizes (still working on this one)
-  3) Flexbox to organize content areas based on mobile or desktop views
-  4) A Contact Us form, with at least one validation field (email is required field)
-  5) Allow the user to upload an image

 ---------------------------------------------------------------------------------------

 Contact information regarding this site: